DARE admissions scheme for students with disabilities

 There are several support systems for students with disabilities who are undertaking courses at third level.
 Many third-level colleges have a disability or access service which is responsible for giving support and advice to students with disabilities - see 'How to apply' below.

 The Association for Higher Education Access and Disability (AHEAD) is a voluntary organisation that promotes the participation of students with disabilities in third-level education.
 The AHEAD website has a range of information about educational supports for students with disabilities at third level.
-It includes advice to students about how to deal with lectures and tutorials and how to use the library.
-There is information about admissions procedures, accommodation, student services and disability supports and services.
+There is also information about accessing college.

 The Disability Access Route to Education (DARE) aims to improve access to college for school-leavers with a disability or specific learning difficulty by allocating a number of third-level places to them on a reduced points basis.
 To be eligible for the scheme you must provide evidence that your disability has affected your educational performance significantly – see ‘Supplementary Information Form’ below.